awsdocs/aws-secrets-manager-docs/doc_source/cfn-example_RDSsecret.md

 # Create a Secrets Manager secret and an Amazon RDS MySQL DB instance with AWS CloudFormation<a name="cfn-example_RDSsecret"></a>

 The following example templates create a secret and an Amazon RDS MySQL DB instance using the credentials in the secret as the user and password\.
 The secret has a resource\-based policy attached that defines who can access the secret\.
-The template also creates a Lambda rotation function and configures the secret to automatically rotate every 30 days\.
+The template also creates a Lambda rotation function and configures the secret to automatically rotate between 8:00 AM and 10:00 AM UTC on the first day of every month\.

 For information about creating resources with AWS CloudFormation, see [Learn template basics](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/gettingstarted.templatebasics.html) in the AWS CloudFormation User Guide\.